This article is evidence-based, verified by Dr. Ahmed Zayed

 Apart from joining a mindfulness training led by a professional, parents are also encouraged to peruse practicing mindfulness at home, in everyday situations that may cause anxiety to occur within an autistic child.

-These techniques can also fit into a teenager’sOpens in a new tab. or an adult’s everyday routine.
+These techniques can also fit into a teenager’s or an adult’s everyday routine.
 In the following, we will share some essential steps and methods that can help anyone practice mindfulness.

 Take ten breaths